Kemyke/AOC2024/README.md

 Day 14: Fun puzzle, I did the second part by printing it out and find the (unknown) pattern in the file, looking for lots of robot in one line (visual c :D).

 Day 15: Xmas party, so today I did not get up early, part1 solved before lunch, part2 solved in the evening

+Day 16: Path finding was easy.
+Part2 was more tricky, I tried different approaches and maybe overcomplicated.

+Day 17: Good old IntComputer.
+Part1 was long to code but easy, part2 was interestin and I was not sure that my solution will work but eventually it worked.